 Free Snacks at Mickey’s Very Merry Christmas Party

 “Free” snacks are always a way to get my attention.
-If you want to know anything about me, I will never turn down an opportunity to eat something sweet while strolling through the parks.
+If you want to know something about me, I will never turn down an opportunity to eat something sweet while strolling through the parks.

 When I first started attending Mickey’s Very Merry Christmas Party, cookies and hot cocoa were part of the party, and you could eat and drink as much as you wanted for free.
 The first year I attended the party we had the most delicious Snickerdoodle cookies.
-I legit still think about those babies.
+I still think about those Snickerdoodles.

-Club Tinsel Dance Party at Mickey’s Very Merry Christmas Party
+Club Tinsel Dance Party

 There’s always a dance party to be found at Mickey’s Very Merry Christmas Party.
 I love to dance.
 I don’t do it well, but it brings me joy.
 The first year I went we danced all night at Club Tinsel with DJ Cane and Chip and Dale.
 It was a blast and a highlight of the party for me.